 So, because Mercy Reef is going to be done by the Smallville creators, I believe that they will be able to once again re-invent an aging icon into something modern and interesting.
 Like Superman, I have never liked Aquaman.
 Face it, he is pretty lame.
 He swims and talks to fish.
 End of story.
 To be in a comic, it means you must have an underwater villain, the story in the water or have some contrived plotline to get him into the water.
 That makes him somewhat limited.
 Aquaman fighting in space?
 Aquaman fighting street crime?
 Not so compelling.
 But, I do think that Aquaman has potential.
 There is no doubt that he is an iconic character.
 Even people who have never read comics may not know uber-popular Wolverine, but they will know Aquaman.
 I think Aquaman ranks just below Superman, Batman, Wonder Woman, Flash, Green Lantern, Spider-Man, and the Hulk on a list of Icons.

 With the new Aquaman comic book by talented Kurt Busiek and this new Aquaman television show, this just might be the fish guy’s year.
-I definitely applaud DC’s effort tin trying to re-energize an old and slight tired character rather than giving up on him all together.
-Or foisting some minority character that can talk to fish and swim under water on us as the “new” and “improved” Aquaman like they have done with some other characters. cough Blue Beetle cough
+I definitely applaud DC’s effort in trying to re-energize an old and slightly tired character rather than giving up on him altogether.
+Or foisting some minority character that can talk to fish and swim underwater on us as the “new” and “improved” Aquaman as they have done with some other characters. cough Blue Beetle cough